 The studies are conducted by Cost Segregation Services, Inc (CSSI) based in Baton Rouge, Louisiana.
 CSSI is the nation’s premier company providing engineering-based cost segregation studies for U.S. commercial building owners.

-CSSI has on-staff lawyers, tax accountants, and construction engineers to perform the necessary analysis that the IRS requires in order to file and claim the tax incentives that most people don’t even know exist.
+CSSI has on-staff lawyers, tax accountants, and construction engineers to perform the necessary analysis and documentation that the IRS requires.

 CSSI’s cost segregation personnel have the expertise in tax laws, court cases, and rulings on cost segregation, along with real estate development and construction experience to maximize your benefits.
-Over the last 19 years, CSSI has performed over 20,000 cost segregation studies nationwide and our studies have NEVER triggered an IRS audit!
-Our goal is to support your CPA or tax advisor with the most accurate cost segregation study results as well as other building regulation interpretations to maximize your savings and increase your cash flow!
+Over the last 18 years, CSSI has performed over 20,000 cost segregation studies nationwide and our studies have NEVER triggered an IRS audit!
+Our goal is to support your CPA or tax advisor with the most accurate cost segregation study results possible